 Anyone who has close contact with someone who is infectious is at risk.
 It is not known to transmit through casual contact, such as going to the store or while traveling on a plane with someone.

 Monkeypox is spread through close contact, often between people during intimate and sexual activities.

 Signs and symptoms include headache, fever, chills, general discomfort, fatigue, muscle and back pain, joint pain, swollen lymph nodes, night sweats, rash, and skin lesions.
 Many have had oral and genital skin lesions.

 Are there any complications?

-For most people, the illness is mild and resolves on its own within 2 to 4 weeks.
-Some people could develop complications such as secondary infections, pneumonia, sepsis, encephalitis, meningitis and eye infections.
+For most people, the illness will be mild and will resolve on its own within 2 to 4 weeks.
+A few could develop complications such as secondary infections, pneumonia, sepsis, encephalitis, meningitis, and eye infections.

 Is there treatment?

 There are no specific treatments for monkeypox virus infection.
 Symptoms of monkeypox usually resolve naturally.
 Treatment is usually to try to control the symptoms such as fever and dehydration.
 If a case of monkeypox is severe, doctors may treat it with a new antiviral call Tecovirimat, and/or hospitalization.

 There is a vaccine which has been proven effective to prevent monkeypox or lessen its symptoms.
 It is the Imvamune vaccine.
 One to two doses of vaccine are needed, depending on one’s risk of being in contact with the virus.
 This vaccine is safe and has been authorized by Health Canada.
 Vaccination is a great way to protect against monkeypox.